bernhardAxonIvy/doc/source/concepts/multi-tenancy/index.rst

 .. _multi-tenancy:

-Multi Tenancy
+Multi-Tenancy
 *************

-As your business grows, you are looking for an effective way, to provide your application for multiple customers.
-Still you need to ensure that these customers will not notice each other or even see secret information.
-This chapter explains and compares how to setup multiple tenants.
+As your business grows, you are looking for an effective way to provide your application to multiple customers.
+You need to ensure that these customers will not notice each other or even see confidential information.
+This chapter explains and compares how to set up multiple tenants.

 Multi-tenant means making the same software available to several customers.
 You can do that either by solving this problem with infrastructure and using